Student Code of Conduct Policy

 Community Service

-Work assignments, service to the College, and/or other related discretionary sanctions.
+The respondent receives work assignments, service to the College and/or other related discretionary sanctions.

 Confiscation

-Items used or possessed in violation of the Student Code of Conduct, including but not limited to falsified information and/or identification, will be confiscated by a College employee and may not be subject to return.
+Items used or possessed in violation of the Student Code of Conduct, including but not limited to falsified information and/or identification, are confiscated by a College employee and may not be returned.

 Educational Program